Operation Blue Star: 10:00 pm – 7:30 am

 Meanwhile, 26 Madras and 9 Garhwal Rifles (reserve troops) had come under heavy fire from the Langar rooftop, Guru Ramdas Serai and the buildings in the vicinity.
 Moreover, they took a lot of time in forcing open the heavy Southern Gate, which had to be shot open with tank fire.
 This delay caused a lot of casualties among the Indian troops fighting inside the complex.
 Three tanks and an APC had entered the complex.

 Crawling was impossible as Shabeg Singh had placed light machine guns nine or ten inches above the ground.
 The attempt caused many casualties among the Indian troops.
 A third attempt to gain the Pool was made by a squad of 200 commandos.
 On the southern side, the Madras and Garhwal battalions were not able to make it to the pavement around the pool because they were engaged by positions on the southern side.

 Despite the mounting casualties, General Sunderji ordered a fourth assault by the commandos.
 This time, the Madras battalion was reinforced with two more companies of the 7th Garhwal Rifles under the command of General Kuldip Singh Brar.
 However, the Madras and Garhwal troops under Brigadier A. K. Dewan once again failed to move towards the parikarma (the pavement around the pool).

 Brigadier Dewan reported heavy casualties and requested more reinforcements.
 General Brar sent two companies of 15 Kumaon Regiment.
 This resulted in yet more heavy casualties, forcing Brigadier Dewan to request tank support.
-As one APC inched closer to the Akal Takth it was hit with an anti-tank RPG, which immediately immobilized it.
+As one APC inched closer to the Akal Takht it was hit with an anti-tank RPG, which immediately immobilized it.
 Brar also requested tank support.
 The tanks received the clearance to fire their main guns (105 mm high-explosive squash head shells) only at around 7:30 am.

+According to Giani Puran Singh, a priest in Harimander Sahib, at 10;00 pm tanks began entering the temple complex.
+At the same time armored carriers began entering to.

+Popular uprising

+During the course of the operation, army conduct towards civilians found in the offices and rest houses, who had been ordered to "surrender" on the night of 5 June, worsened as reports of a popular uprising of Sikhs across Punjab and India heading to defend the Darbar Sahib.
+Sikh villagers had begun to march to the site, grabbing whatever implements available, like staffs and sickles, to defend it.
+Many, including young and elderly, including women, were killed, as slogans in support of Sikhism and Bhindranwale was followed by machine gun fire and screams.
+According to Khushwant Singh, throngs of up to 20,000 were stopped by helicopters, tanks, and armored cars.
+Army commanders, considering time to be running out before a mas uprising, decided to escalate the operation to any extent to end the operation that night, when Akali leaders, including Longowal, Tohra, and others, would be taken into custody around 1 a.m. on 6 June, possibly by force from a room in the Teja Singh Samundri Hall, into an armoured personnel carrier.